-Drawing on evidence from Jordan, I employ a mixed-methods research design—combining network analysis, surveys, experiments, and qualitative interviews—to identify the mechanisms underlying inter-NGO dynamics.
+Focusing on Jordan, my dissertation employs a mixed-methods approach—combining network analysis, surveys, experiments, and qualitative interviews—to examine the mechanisms shaping inter-NGO relations.

 Education